Welcome to Grafton Merchanting GB’s privacy note.

 We will only share your personal data for marketing purposes in accordance with your preferences/consent.

-You can ask us to stop sending you marketing messages at any time by registering on the website and linking your trade account then checking or unchecking relevant boxes to adjust your marketing preferences, by following the opt-out links on any marketing message sent to you or by emailing [email protected] at any time].
+You can ask us to stop sending you marketing messages at any by following the opt-out links on any marketing message sent to you or by emailing [email protected]

 CHANGE OF PURPOSE